Can I Use a Loan to Pay for a Funeral?

 Potential Impact on Credit Score

 LIke any other type of loan or line of credit, taking out a funeral loan will show up on your credit report.
 Depending on your other factors, it may decrease your score.
-(That said, in some cases, it might also help, since having a mix of different credit types is considered a benefit.)
+(That said, in some cases, it might also help build your score, since having a mix of different credit types and timely payments have a positive impact.)

 Financial Commitment